 Grilled fish is often served in combination with Sambal Kecap.
-It has a slightly sweet taste and is made from chopped chilies, tomatoes, shallots, sweet soy sauce, and lime juice.
+It has a slightly sweet taste and is made from chopped chillies, tomatoes, shallots, sweet soy sauce, and lime juice.

 Peanuts-Lovers will probably try Sambal Kacang.
-It’s a thick sauce made from chilies, garlic, ground peanuts, and candlenut.
+It’s a thick sauce made from chillies, garlic, ground peanuts, and candlenut.
 You’ll find it in Satay, Gado-Gado or Nasi Uduk.

-Only raw ingredients are used for a colorful Sambal Matah.
-It comes from Bali and is made from chilies, tomatoes, shallots, lemongrass, and kecombrang (torch ginger).
+Only raw ingredients are used for a colourful Sambal Matah.
+It comes from Bali and is made from chillies, tomatoes, shallots, lemongrass, and kecombrang (torch ginger).

 Did you get hungry?

 Try this one and add your favourite ingredient.
 Maybe it’s time you’ll discover your own family recipe.